How to Respond to Changes in Franchisor Policies

 The number of changes in policy is limitless and the types can vary endlessly.

 Policy Changes are Serious Matters

-Our attorneys have had significant success in addressing these changes in policy through litigation, negotiation, mediation, and the organization of associations of franchisees or dealers to address them.
+Our attorneys have had significant success in addressing these changes in policy through negotiations, mediations, and litigations and the organization of associations of franchisees or dealers to address them.